-- Cat Care --

 Cat toys are great for this, but if you don't have any, try using a scrunched up piece of paper or tin foil to play fetch with him.
 You can even do something as simple as dangling a piece of string in front of him and getting him to follow it.
 There are endless other homemade cat toys that you can make, and you can be as creative as you like when making them!

 Cats have a natural instinct to climb, which is why cat climbing trees can be very beneficial to both you and your cat.
 Not only will they provide your cat with a means of exercise and stimulation but they will also stop him from climbing up your drapes and onto your furniture.

+Another beneficial cat toy is the kind that gives him something to dig his claws into, like cat scratchers.
 There are many different types to choose from, and not only do cats enjoy using them but they will also have a great place to sharpen their claws without destroying your expensive furniture.

 -- Cat Care --